What is the real market size of the resale market?

 One more time, let's check what other market research firms have to say.

-| Research Firm | Growth Rate | Until Year | Comments and Adjustments |
+| Source | Annual Growth Rate | Until | Comment and Adjustments |

 |---|---|---|---|

-| BCG/Vestiaire Collective | 10% | 2030 | Covers fashion and luxury resale, growing three times faster than firsthand fashion.
-This confirms the apparel estimate.
-We'll apply this to luxury and fashion combined. |
+| BCG / Vestiaire Collective | 10% | 2030 | Focuses on fashion and luxury resale.
+BCG notes resale grows three times faster than firsthand fashion.
+Useful for the fashion and luxury segments of our estimate. |

 What can we conclude about the growth rate of the resale market?

-And if you're curious about what's happening in this really interesting market, we publish a quarterly update on the activity in the resale market here.
+And if you're curious about what's happening in this (really interesting) market, we publish a quarterly update on the activity in the resale market here.
 We also have a monthly update here.

 In our resale market deck, we dentify risks investors and builders need to be aware of